qmk/qmk_firmware/docs/keycodes_us_ansi_shifted.md

 ## Caveats

 Unfortunately, these keycodes cannot be used in Mod-Taps or Layer-Taps, since any modifiers specified in the keycode are ignored.
+However, this functionality may still be implemented with more manual work by [intercepting the tap hold decision](https://docs.qmk.fm/mod_tap#intercepting-mod-taps) of the key.

 Additionally, you may run into issues when using Remote Desktop Connection on Windows.
-Because these codes send shift very fast, Remote Desktop may miss the codes.
+Because these codes send shift very rapidly, Remote Desktop may miss the codes.

-To fix this, open Remote Desktop Connection, click on "Show Options", open the "Local Resources" tab.
+To fix this, open Remote Desktop Connection, click on "Show Options", and open the "Local Resources" tab.
 In the keyboard section, change the drop down to "On this Computer".
-This will fix the issue, and allow the characters to work correctly.
+This will fix the issue and allow the characters to work correctly.

 ## Keycodes